Beagos are good swimmers like their Golden Retriever parent.

 Beago and Children

-These dogs are known to be good with children.
+These dogs are known to be good with children like their parent breed Golden Retrievers.
 They are playful and affectionate.
-As a bonus, they are sturdy dogs, so they are always ready for an energetic game of chase, hide n seek, or fetch.
+As a bonus, they are sturdy dogs, so they are always ready for an energetic game of chase, hide-and-seek, or fetch.
 A Beago purchased from a breeder or adopted from a rescue organization would love to be with a family that has children.

 Dogs Similar to Beagos

-- Flat-Coated Retriever – Beagos and Flat-Coated Retrievers are both good with children and can have a black coat.
+- Flat-Coated Retriever – Beagos and Flat-Coated Retrievers are both good with children and can have black coats.
 But Flat-Coated Retrievers weigh more than Beagos.

 - Beagador – Beagadors and Beagos both have moderate shedding activity and are approximately the same size fully grown.
 However, Beagadors are easier to train.